MotionScale: Reconstructing Appearance, Geometry, and Motion of Dynamic Scenes with Scalable 4D Gaussian Splatting¶

 Limitations & Future Work¶

-- The method depends on pre-trained 2D prior models (depth, segmentation, tracking), and failure modes in these models propagate into the final reconstruction.
+- Prior Dependence: Relies heavily on pre-trained 2D models (depth, segmentation, tracking); errors in these priors propagate to the final output.

 Related Work & Insights¶

-- vs. GFlow: GFlow tends to produce "cloud-like" artifacts and motion discontinuities under large displacements; MotionScale maintains geometric clarity and motion continuity through progressive optimization and cluster constraints.
+- vs. GFlow: GFlow often produces "cloudy" artifacts under large displacements.
+MotionScale maintains geometric clarity through progressive optimization and cluster constraints.

-- vs. 4D-Fly: The two methods achieve comparable PSNR, but MotionScale shows clear advantages in SSIM and 3D tracking, highlighting the superiority of the cluster-centric motion field in terms of geometric consistency.
+- vs. 4D-Fly: While PSNR is comparable, MotionScale shows clear advantages in SSIM and 3D tracking, demonstrating superior geometric consistency.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The cluster-centric motion field with adaptive splitting presents a clear contribution, though the overall approach remains an evolution within the 4DGS framework.
+- Novelty: ⭐⭐⭐⭐ The combination of cluster-centric motion and adaptive splitting is a distinct innovation within the 4DGS evolution.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive evaluation across three datasets, covering NVS and multi-dimensional 3D/2D tracking metrics, with detailed ablation studies.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive evaluation across three datasets with diverse NVS and tracking metrics.

-- Writing Quality: ⭐⭐⭐⭐ Method descriptions are clear and the pipeline diagram is intuitive, though the notation density is high.
+- Writing Quality: ⭐⭐⭐⭐ Clear methodology and intuitive diagrams, though formula density is high.

-- Value: ⭐⭐⭐⭐ Advances the state of the art in monocular 4D reconstruction; the scalable motion field design has practical application value.
+- Value: ⭐⭐⭐⭐ Advances the SOTA in monocular 4D reconstruction with a scalable motion design.